Back on top of my blog

 October 18, 2013

 I’ve been neglecting my blog recently, as I’ve been really busy, so I’m hoping to catch up with a few posts this weekend.
-I’ve closed my Facebook account, so I’m hoping that will give me some more free time, although it does mean that I’m likely to have fewer photos from events that friends have shared with me.
+I’ve closed my Facebook account, so I’m hoping that will give me some more free time.
+However, it does mean that I’m likely to have fewer photos from events that friends have shared with me.

 I’ve taken the first steps towards joining SUTri – the University triathlon club and am also investigating Southampton Tri Club.
 It’s not easy working out which training sessions can fit into my plan!

-I’ve also been reading lot of information online, so I have lots of links to share.
+I’ve also been reading a lot of information online, so I have lots of links to share.

 - If you’ve ever had foot pain whilst running, it may be that you need to lace your shoes differently.
-This website could help you out: http://www.fieggen.com/shoelace/lacingmethods.htm Gap lacing is a great way of releasing pressure on certain parts of your foot.
+Ian’s Shoelace Site could help you out.
+Gap lacing is a great way of releasing pressure on certain parts of your foot.

-- I’ve not managed to get to any of Laura Fisher’s yoga classes on campus so far this term, but Laura has set up a great new website, which includes sequences for specific outcomes, such as one to help with sleeping and this sequence for runners: http://www.laurafisheryoga.co.uk/PDF/Sequences/Yoga%204%20Runners.pdf If I have enough time this weekend, I’ll try it out and let you know how I get on!
+- I’ve not managed to get to any of Laura Green’s yoga classes on campus so far this term, but Laura has set up a great new website, which includes sequences for specific outcomes.
+There is one to help with sleeping and a sequence for runners.
+If I have enough time this weekend, I’ll try it out and let you know how I get on!